sharontherese/latin-mass-funeral/content/Resources/marriage-preparation.md

 * FOCCUS Survey
 * a workshop on Natural Family Planning

 Below are supplemental materials about Catholic marriage, and the domestic life.
-This list is not comprehensive, and in no particular thematic order.
-They range from academic tomes to early 20th century pamphlets to recent social media campaigns.
+This list is not comprehensive, and ranges from academic tomes to early 20th century pamphlets to recent social media campaigns.

 # Classics